gurjindertoor/HRG-Starter-Project/README.md

 ## Project Overview

 The project is broken into phases, starting with the basics and gradually advancing as you explore and research.
 In Phase 1, you'll assemble a functional robot.
 Then, through research and experimentation in Phase 2, you'll decide how to enhance it with new features and components implemented in Phase 3!

+---

+### Embracing the Challenge of Robotics

+Building robots can be a rewarding but often frustrating experience.
+It’s normal to encounter obstacles, make mistakes, and get stuck—this is all part of the learning process.
+My goal with this project is to provide about **70%** of what you need to build your robot, giving you the essential tools, guidance, and components to get started.

+The remaining **30%** is left for you to explore, experiment, and problem-solve on your own.
+By facing challenges and figuring out solutions, you’ll gain a deeper understanding of how everything works, develop critical thinking skills, and build confidence in your ability to troubleshoot and create.
+Robotics is as much about learning to solve problems as it is about putting parts together, so embrace the process, and don’t be afraid to make mistakes!

+---

 ## What You Will Learn:
 1. How to assemble components into a working system.